RicardoUValencia/RicardoUValencia/README.md

     <code>
         🌱 I like learn about Tech specially cloud compute and cibersecurity

-        👯 I’m looking to collaborate on tech communities
+        👯 I’m like to collaborate in tech communities
     </code>
 </pre>